OpenSpace/OpenSpace-Docs/getting-started/launch/index.md

 :::

-## Console
+## Console Window

 The first item that pops up is a green terminal with output streaming by at a rapid pace.
-The output to this console is basically all the command OpenSpace is executing to get itself up and running.
+The output to this console is basically all the commands OpenSpace is executing to get itself up and running.
 You can generally ignore this window.

 :::{figure} console.png
 :align: center